joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

  2. Navigate to the project you want to add to Github Desktop
  3. Click on Repos, Files
  4. ![Azure DevOps - Repo](/uploads/azuredevops-repos.png "Azure DevOps - Repo")
- 5. In the address bar, you will see your URL, it should look like this: [https://dev.azure.com/%username%/_git/%projectname%](https://dev.azure.com/%username%/_git/%projectname% "https://dev.azure.com/%username%/_git/%projectname%")
+ 5. In the address bar, you will see your URL, and it should look like this: [https://dev.azure.com/%username%/_git/%projectname%](https://dev.azure.com/%username%/_git/%projectname% "https://dev.azure.com/%username%/_git/%projectname%")
  6. Copy the URL and open Github Desktop
  7. Click on File and Clone a repository
  8. Click on URL
  9. ![Github Desktop - Clone a Repository](/uploads/githubdesktop-clonearepo.png "Github Desktop - Clone a Repository")
-10. Paste in the repository URL you copied earlier
+10. Paste in the repository URL you copied earlier.
 11. Select the Local path of where you want the Git repository to be saved locally on your device
-12. Now we need to generate git credentials to clone your repository, navigate back to Azure DevOps
+12. Now we need to generate git credentials to clone your repository, navigate back to Azure DevOps.
 13. ![Azure DevOps - Clone](/uploads/azuredevops-clonerepo.png "Azure DevOps - Clone")
 14. Click on Generate Git Credentials
 15. Azure DevOps will now generate the username and password that will be used by Github Desktop to authenticate with your git repository.